foo-dogsquared/hugo-theme-arch-terminal/README.md

     # If you want to use MathJax v2
     # setMathjaxToV2 = true

-    # If you don't want to rely on a CDN, you can use the theme's local copy
-    # useLocalMathjax = true

     # 404
     notFoundHeader = "404 Not Found :("
     notFoundLinkMessage = "Now get back here."